 - How Do I Find VA Locations Near Me?

-Will veterans get a VA disability pay increase in 2022?
+Will disabled veterans get a VA pay increase in 2022?

-Yes, veterans are projected to get a whopping 6.1% VA disability pay increase beginning January 2022, which would be the largest pay increase since 1983.
+Yes, disabled veterans are getting a whopping 5.9% VA disability pay increase beginning January 2022, which is the largest pay increase since 1983.

-Mary Johnson, Social Security and Medicare policy analyst at The Senior Citizens League, also revised her 2022 COLA estimate, indicating there could be a 6.1% COLA increase next year.
+Mary Johnson from The Senior Citizens League, released her second official COLA estimate for 2022, indicating there could be a 5.9% COLA increase next year.